forestryio/forestry.io/hugo/content/blog/ubuild-a-new-theme-for-static-sites-using-blocks.md

 ## How does it work?

-This theme is created to give you a starting point for adding builder functionalities to your own site, whether you use it out-of-the-box or as a starting point to learn how to implement your own Blocks.
+This theme is created to give you a starting point for adding builder functionalities to your own site.
+We hope it'll help you whether you use it out-of-the-box or as a starting point to learn how to implement your own Blocks.

 A regular Block is simply an HTML template inside the `_includes` directory.
-For clarity, we decided to prepend all our Block filenames with `block-`.
+For clarity, we prepend all our Block filenames with `block-`.
 Hence the filename for our `text-1` Block is `block-text-1.html`.
 Let's have a look at Block `text-1`!

     <section class="block block-text-1">
       <div class="container">